Top Reasons to Implement a Gluten-Free, Casein-Free Diet

 Why Does My Child Need A Gluten-Free, Casein-Free Diet?

-There are several reasons why parents should consider a gluten-free, casein-free diet for their child with autism.
-In this article, we will discuss why this diet is important.
+There are several reasons why you should consider implementing a gluten- and casein-free (GFCF) diet for your child with autism.
+In this article, we will discuss some of the science behind why this diet is important.

 1. Safe and Effective